honeycombio/microservices-demo/src/frontend/README.md

 Baggage is propagated to downstream services, but by default it is not exported to your telemetry backend.
 A Span Processor that explicitly exports Baggage is required to export this data to a telemetry backend like Honeycomb.

-### Browser Javascript
+### Browser Javascript (Web SDK)
+Web page in the browser also emits web traces such as document loads, page loads, resource loads, etc.

 In order to build browser javascript for otel web sdk, run the following command:
 ```
 npm run build
 ```
-This will rebuild the `instrumentation-load.js` at ./dist directory.
+This will rebuild the `instrumentation-load.js` at ./dist directory, which will then be picked up by the HTML pages.

 ## Demo Story code